Wilson3097/django-rest-registration-and-authentication/readme.md

-## This is a django project built using django and django-rest framwork.
+## This is a project built using django and django-rest framwork.
 ### You can add the users using APIs also.
 ### To install all the dependencies type command:
     - pip install requirements.txt